Shin Kidō Senki Gundam Wing: Endless Duel: Reception and legacy

 Shin Kidō Senki Gundam Wing: Endless Duel garnered positive reception from critics who reviewed it as an import title.
 However, four reviewers of Famitsu gave the game a "less than impressive" outlook.
 In a poll taken by Family Computer Magazine, Gundam Wing: Endless Duel received a 22.9 out of 30 score from the public, indicating a popular following.
 According to Famitsu, Endless Duel sold over 34,641 copies in its first week on the market.
 The title sold approximately 52,232 copies during its lifetime in Japan.

 IGN's David Smith found Shin Kidō Senki Gundam Wing: Endless Duel to be "bizarrely amusing".
 The Electric Playground's James Tapia regarded Gundam Wing: Endless Duel as a "Super Famicom (Super NES) classic", noting the speed of its battles and familiar character roster.
 José Ángel Ciudad of Spanish magazine GamesTech praised its visuals for Super Famicom standards, audio, gameplay and "chain combo" mechanic reminiscent of Capcom's Versus series. Łukasz Ossowski of Polish publication PSX Extreme commended the gameplay and audiovisual presentation, calling Endless Duel as one of the best fighting games on the console.
 Hardcore Gaming 101 agreed, giving positive remarks to the Capcom-style gameplay system and audio design, regarding it as one of the best fighting titles on the platform.

 Alberto Canen of Brazilian website Nintendo Blast commended its fast gameplay reminiscent of Darkstalkers and Street Fighter Alpha, addition of the "vulcan gun/machine cannon" mechanic and balanced character roster, regarding Shin Kidō Senki Gundam Wing: Endless Duel as one of the best fighting games on Super Famicom.
-Likewise, Nintendo Life's Gonçalo Lopes noted the overall improvements Natsume made over Mighty Morphin Power Rangers: The Fighting Edition's engine in Gundam Wing: Endless Duel, praising the detailed graphics compared to Kidō Butōden G-Gundam, fighting system and controls but criticized its low roster of playable characters and lamented the lack of a western release.
+Likewise, Nintendo Life's Gonçalo Lopes noted the overall improvements Natsume Co., Ltd. made over Mighty Morphin Power Rangers: The Fighting Edition's engine in Gundam Wing: Endless Duel, praising the detailed graphics compared to Kidō Butōden G-Gundam, fighting system and controls but criticized its low roster of playable characters and lamented the lack of a western release.
 HobbyConsolas's David Martínez also concurred with the lack of a western release but commended Endless Duel's visuals, ability to switch between weapon and melee fighting styles, as well as the improvements made from Power Rangers: The Fighting Edition.

-Following the release of Shin Kidō Senki Gundam Wing: Endless Duel, 2D fighting games based on Gundam would be developed by Natsume.
-Gundam Wing: Endless Duel was followed up by two fighting titles on PlayStation called Gundam: The Battle Master (1997) and Gundam: Battle Assault (1998), the latter of which featured characters from Gundam Wing.
+Following the release of Shin Kidō Senki Gundam Wing: Endless Duel, 2D fighting games based on Gundam would be developed by Natsume Co., Ltd. Gundam Wing: Endless Duel was followed up by two fighting titles on PlayStation called Gundam: The Battle Master (1997) and Gundam: Battle Assault (1998), the latter of which featured characters from Gundam Wing.
 Endless Duel has since been featured in competitive play at fighting game tournaments as a side event like CEOtaku, CEO and Climax of Night [re:run].